 Andy Fanshawe Memorial Trust - grants to disadvantaged young people to develop an existing interest in adventurous outdoor activities.
 This includes walking, climbing, cycling, kayaking, sailing, horse riding - either self-planned or for residential courses at an outdoor centre.
 Schools and youth groups can apply for grants averaging £400.
 Applications can be made at any time.

-Boost Charitable Trust - charities and non-profit making organisations that focus on sport can apply for grants up to £750.
+Boost Charitable Trust - charities and non-profit making organisations focussing on sport can apply for a grant of up to £750.
 The Trust champions the disabled and disadvantaged and inspires them to overcome their challenges through sport.
 Applications can be made at any time.

 The Football Foundation - the Football Foundation is the Premier League, The FA and Government’s charity that helps communities improve their local football facilities.
 Football clubs, schools, councils and local sports associations can apply for a range of support.
 Applications can be made at any time.
 For Gloucestershire, please email This email address is being protected from spambots.
 You need JavaScript enabled to view it..